frkmnt/TurnBasedClash/README.md

 Tier 4.
 Previous Class: Cutthroat.
 Main Stats: Dex. <br>
 Assassins use patience to slowly but steadily deal massive damage. <br>
 * Patience: The longer you under the effects of Invisibility, the stronger your next attack will be.
 (Type: P; Range: 0; Cost: 0; CD: 0; Prev.
 Skill: -)
-* Opportunistic Strike: Deal more damage based on the unique debuffs any target enemy may have.
+* Opportunistic Strike: Deal more damage based on total modifier stacks the target has.
 (Type: P; Range: 0; Cost: 0; CD: 0; Prev.
 Skill: -)

 ###### Veteran
 Tier 5.
 Previous Class: Vigilante/Bounty Hunter.
 Main Stats: Dex/Str. <br>
 Earning the title of Veteran is no easy feat, they are among the most experienced professionals available.  <br>
+* Shiver: When an enemy is targetted by Challenge, it receives 2x stacks of Stupefied and 2x stacks of Vulnerable.

 ###### Sniper
 Tier 5.
 Previous Class: Sharpshooter/Gunner.
 Main Stats: Dex/Int. <br>
 Snipers are masters of ranged warfare under any circumstances. <br>
-* Hunter: While invisible, ranged skills don't cancel invisibility.
+* One with the Hunt: While invisible, ranged skills don't cancel invisibility.
 (Type: P; Range: 0; Cost: 0; CD: 0; Prev.
 Skill: -)
+* Sweet Spot: Each attack applies 1x Vulnerable to the target.

 ###### Grand Performer
 Tier 5.
 Previous Class: Trickster/Virtuoso.
 Main Stats: Dex/Int. <br>
 Grand Performers can dazzle entire audiences with their brilliant performances. <br>
+* Grand Delusion: All enemies under the effects of Perform will receive 3x Vulnerable and 1x Stunned.

 ###### Ninja